-Two key factors were thus expected to raise issues with MEPS plans for fielding a 2021 sample.
-First, 2020 NHIS data quality and sample size issues were of particular concern for Quarter 2 of that year.
-Second, roughly half of the NHIS sampled households for Quarter 3 would also have been respondents in the 2019 NHIS so that many of the Quarter 3 NHIS respondents were expected to have already been sampled and fielded for Panel 25 of MEPS.
-It thus became clear that it would be prudent to modify the 2021 MEPS sample design for MEPS Panel 26.
+The MEPS sample is usually selected from Quarters 1 to 3 of NHIS Panels 1 and 3.
+However, 2020 NHIS Quarter 2 data quality and sample size issues needed to be considered in planning for selecting and fielding a MEPS sample for 2021.
+It became clear that it would be prudent to modify the 2021 MEPS sample design for MEPS Panel 26 by replacing 2020 NHIS Quarter 2 with another quarter from 2020 NHIS Panels 2 and 4.
 Action had to be taken immediately because the MEPS sample selection from NHIS responding households begins in the late summer/early fall of each year.

-AHRQ contacted NCHS, reviewing the various issues and asking if it would be possible that responding households in NHIS Panels 2 and 4 from Quarter 1 of 2020 be made available for MEPS sample selection.
+AHRQ contacted NCHS, reviewing the various issues and asking if responding households in NHIS Panels 2 and 4 from Quarter 1 of 2020 could be made available for MEPS sample selection.
 Virtually all of these households were interviewed in-person prior to the major onset of the pandemic, so the Quarter 1 response rates for all four NHIS panels were consistent with prior years and the data quality issues associated with the pandemic could be avoided.
 NCHS was fully supportive of this approach and made NHIS Panels 2 and 4 for Quarter 1 available for use by MEPS.
-Thus, for MEPS Panel 26, the NHIS responding households subsampled from MEPS were selected from among all NHIS responding households in Quarter 1 as well as those responding in Quarter 3 that were not originally sampled for the 2019 NHIS.
+Thus, for MEPS Panel 26, the NHIS responding households subsampled for MEPS were selected among all NHIS responding households in all four NHIS panels in Quarter 1 as well as those responding in Quarter 3 of NHIS Panels 1 and 3.

 As an adjunct to this modification, it was decided to take advantage of the additional PSUs (sampled localities) available from NHIS Panels 2 and 4 and appearing in the MEPS sample for the first time.
-State level estimation is of interest to MEPS, and the added PSUs would serve to increase the precision for state level estimates.
-State estimates that would be expected to benefit the most from these added PSUs were the "middle-sized" states.
+State level estimation is of interest to MEPS, and the added PSUs would serve to increase the precision of variance estimation for state level estimates.
+State estimates that would be expected to benefit the most from these added PSUs were the "middle-sized" states where sample sizes were marginal but usually not enough PSUs for variance estimation.
 The largest states already had large sample sizes while precision for the smallest states would remain low.
-As a result, the MEPS sample focused on oversampling the "middle-sized" states rather than Hispanics, Blacks, and Asians, as has usually been the practice.
+As a result, from Quarter 1 of 2020 NHIS Panels 2 and 4, the MEPS sample focused on oversampling the "middle-sized" states rather than Asians, Blacks, and Hispanics.

-Finally, it was decided to collect data for Panels 23 and 24 for nine rounds, so that these two panels will ultimately contribute to MEPS estimates for four calendar years.
+Finally, it was decided to collect 2021 data for nine rounds of Panel 23 and seven rounds of Panel 24, so that these two panels will contribute to MEPS estimates for four calendar years for Panel 23 and three calendar years for Panel 24.
 In so doing, the number of respondents to MEPS will be kept at a relatively high level despite the decline in response rates due to the pandemic.
 The MEPS FY 2021 PUF records thus consist of data obtained from the following MEPS Panels and corresponding rounds: Panel 23, Rounds 7-9; Panel 24, Rounds 5-7; Panel 25, Rounds 3-5; and Panel 26, Rounds 1-3.